We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Any queries please contact our Project Officer, Kate Rendell email@example.com or call Magabala Books (08) 9192 1991

 Magabala Books are proud to present the Daisy Utemorrah Award as part of the WA Premier’s Books Awards.
-The winning author will be awarded at a ceremony at the State Library of Western Australia in July 2020.
+The winner will be announced at a ceremony at the State Library of Western Australia in July 2020.

 Launched in 2019, this national award recognises excellence in junior and YA fiction and seeks to grow Aboriginal and Torres Strait Islander writing for younger readers.